dd32/td-gh-ex/README.txt

 The images should be 1280 pixels wide or wider, the height doesn't matter, you can set the visible height at the options page (see step 9 above).
 Default setting is "show 150 pixels from top".

-Leave one image in that directory, and it will be the only ("static") header image of your site.
+Put one image in that directory, and it will be the only ("static") header image of your site.
-Leave 2 or more images there, and they'll be rotated randomly.
+Put 2 or more images there, and they'll be rotated randomly.

-11) You may want to turn off that graphical icon on the left hand side of the blog title, look at the options page (see step 9 above).
-Or, upload your own: Create a 50x50 pixels "logosymbol.gif" with a white background and upload to "/wp-content/themes/atahualpa2/images/" so that you end up with "/wp-content/themes/atahualpa2/images/logosymbol.gif".

-12) You can remove the "Email This Post" Icon (and also change that text) below each post at Admin -> Email.
+11) You can remove the "Email This Post" Icon (and also change that text) below each post at Admin -> Email.
 You can remove the "Print This Post" Icon (and also change that text) below each post at Admin -> Settings -> Print.